Leeds Castle: Tourism

 An aviary was added in 1980 and by 2011 contained over 100 species, but closed in 2012 to save its £200,000 a year running cost.
 The replacement Birds of Prey Centre, includes hawks on display and free-flying falconry displays.

 The castle and its grounds are a major leisure destination with a golf course and what may be the world's only museum of dog collars.
 There are two castle-themed children's adventure play areas targeted at the under sevens and the under fourteens.
 A maze opened in 1988, constructed of 2,400 yew trees with the general appearance of a topiary castle.
 The centre is on a raised viewpoint, which also contains an exit through a shell grotto.
 The castle also offers accommodations for tourists including rental rooms and a campsite area with luxury tents called Knight's Glamping.

 In 1998, Leeds Castle was one of 57 heritage sites in England to receive more than 200,000 visitors.
-According to figures released by the Association of Leading Visitor Attractions, 539,971 people visited the castle in 2019.
+According to figures released by the Association of Leading Visitor Attractions, 468,574 people visited the castle in 2025.
 Due to travel and other restrictions as a result of the COVID-19 pandemic, the number of visitors in 2020 had declined to 389,363 in that year.

+In 2026, Leeds Castle opened Pilgrimage of Love: Eleanor of Castile, an exhibition about the life of Eleanor of Castile.
+The exhibition features a life-sized artificial intelligence avatar of Eleanor, which allows visitors to ask questions and receive answers based on historical research.

+Leeds Castle hosted an annual concert from 1978 until 2026.
+The concerts ended in 2026 after the operator, Heritage Events Ltd, decided to step down at the end of their contractual agreement.

 Filming location

 The castle was a location for the Ealing Comedy film Kind Hearts and Coronets (1949) as a stand-in for 'Chalfont', the ancestral home of the aristocratic d'Ascoyne family.
 It also appeared in the films The Moonraker (1958) and Waltz of the Toreadors (1962).
 It was used for filming of Purge of Kingdoms (2019) starring Armando Gutierrez and Angus Macfadyen.

 On the small screen, the castle and grounds provided all the filming locations for a Doctor Who serial, The Androids of Tara, in 1978.
 Cliff Richard performed a live concert at the location (released on DVD), with Leeds Castle as a backdrop, titled Castles in the Air.

-A more recent source states that the castle has been used for The Hollow Crown television series, for a Bollywood action movie called Rustom and for "Darkest Hour", "Casanova, Classic Mary Berry (BBC1), Who Do You Think You Are special with Danny Dyer, Antiques Roadtrip (BBC1), and What Would Your Kid Do?
+The castle has been used for The Hollow Crown television series, for a Bollywood action movie called Rustom and for "Darkest Hour", "Casanova, Classic Mary Berry (BBC1), Who Do You Think You Are special with Danny Dyer, Antiques Roadtrip (BBC1), and What Would Your Kid Do?
 (ITV)".